 My dissertation is focused on the role of the hometown and social background in commercial networks in Early Modern Europe (case of the Florentine merchant community in Antwerp, ca. 1500-1585). (see section ‘research’ for a more extensive discussion of my project) My dissertation, supervised by Luca Mola and Regina Grafe, is submitted since August 2018.

-Apart from research, I have gained substantial teaching experience in throughout my career.
+Apart from doing research, I have gained substantial teaching experience throughout my career.
 Before coming to the EUI, I worked for two years (2011-2013) as a teaching assistant in the research group of Early Modern history at KU Leuven (Belgium).
 During my time at EUI, I guest lectured in Belgium and at EUI.
-In 2016-2017 I was the tutor for the Zotero research managment software package at EUI.
+In the academic year 2016-2017 I was the tutor for the Zotero research managment software package at EUI.